 Mint buttercream frosting

 To make the mint buttercream frosting, add the butter to a large mixing bowl and beat with an electric mixer until pale and creamy.
 Gently sift in the icing sugar, one cup at a time.
 Add a tablespoon or two of milk to help loosen up the mixture.
-Add the mint extract and continue to beat.
+Add the peppermint extract and continue to beat.
 Add a tablespoon or two of milk if needed.
 The icing should be nice and creamy but quite thick.
 Add the grated chocolate flecks and stir through.

 To frost the cake, you may want to level the chocolate cakes first.
 I use a cake leveler to do this.
 Then place your first cake on a cake turntable on a disposable board (to make it easier to move once frosted).
 Gently cover the top of cake in frosting, then add your second cake on top.
 Frost the entire cake, top and sides.
 Use a cake scraper to remove excess frosting from the sides (if you want the naked cake look like I did).
 Once you are happy with the cake, pop it into the fridge for about 30 minutes for the frosting to firm up.
 Keep remainder of your frosting for decorating.

 Meanwhile, make your ganache.
 Finely chop the dark chocolate and place in a heatproof bowl.
 In a small saucepan, add the cream and place on a medium heat until the cream is simmering but just before it starts to boil.
 Immediately pour the warm cream over the chocolate, cover the bowl with a plate and leave it to sit for 3-5 minutes.
 Then, whisk the chocolate cream mixture until smooth and creamy.
 Pop it into the fridge to cool and thicken up slightly - around 30 minutes.